 This is an incredibly important factor to consider when choosing your preferred texture.
 Brushing your leathered granite with a hand broom will go a long way towards keeping those crumbs at bay, while consistent washing down will ensure a clean and tidy surface.
 Once again, due to the tightening of pores, stains should not be too big of an issue but will occur if spills are not attended to, thanks the stain-resistant leathering process.

-The high gloss, the reflectivity of polished granite makes it all to easy to smudge, stain and weather.
+The high gloss and reflectivity of polished granite makes it all to easy to smudge, stain and weather.
 Polished granite has the tendency to reveal all our little kitchen mistakes if not cleaned daily.
 Honed granite, on the other hand, will stay relatively free of smudges and visible stains, as the matte finish will wash out even the dirtiest of fingerprints.
 At the end of the day though, you are sacrificing color and beauty for efficiency.
 This sacrifice, worth it or not, does not actually need to be made as leathering can do all of the above without washing out your granite’s natural hue or requiring daily cleaning.
 You’ll also be avoiding all the waxing and oiling necessary with soapstone.

 Sealing your granite will often be a matter of course for most fabricators but there is some argument as to whether or not a sealant is actually necessary.
-At first glance, sealing your granite will make the stone more indestructible.
-Stripping a sealant can be done if too much damage is apparent and this can save you from wholesale replacing your countertop.
+At first glance, using a seal on your granite will make the stone more indestructible.
+Stripping a sealant can be done if too much damage is apparent, saving you from wholesale replacing your countertop.
 However, there is always the possibility and danger of ugly or imperfect sealing.
 Visible brushstrokes or bubbles on your countertop left behind from applying the sealer can leave you sorely disappointed and make for a miserable kitchen experience.